jtomasevic/cinema/PreferredTechnologies.md

 ## Video Streaming
 For the purpose of trailers, we have few options.
-- In house + cloud for deployment
+- In house + cloud for deployment (https://aws.amazon.com/solutions/media-entertainment/streaming-media/)
-  I found this expensive
+  I found this expensive as we need to have one own aplication/service infrastructure and aws specific integration which are also expencive.
 - Using videos from IMDB  Could be a solid solution at least in the beginning to boost development.
 Not sure if this should be final one.
 - Hosting videos on professional platforms like Vimeo (no commercials like on YouTube, etc...)
 I would prefer this one.